TheRealKaup/KTech/readme.md

 As a game engine, KTech is capable of rendering graphics, playing audio, processing physical objects' movements, handling player input, et cetera.

-As a library, KTech offers an ecosystem of types, functions and variables that work together and managed by the user .
+As a library, KTech offers an ecosystem of types, functions and variables that work together and managed by the user.

 Not to be confused, KTech is not a software development kit (SDK) like most known game engines are.
 This means KTech is not an application which requires installation, and after installed can be used to create a game via a graphical user interface (GUI).
 KTech is nothing but a library - a header file with declerations of the library's ecosystem's elements, and ".cpp" files with definitions of the elements.